In the European Parliament, I sit on the following committees:

 - fight racism

-- put climate change back on the agenda
+- put climate change back at the top of the agenda

 - secure European funding for Yorkshire